 The post-Master's APRN certificate programs are only offered as a 1-year, full-time program of study.
-Certificate students are required to attend week-long clinical seminar on the NMSU campus during the first week of the summer semester prior to their first year in the program.
+Certificate students are required to attend a week-long clinical seminar on the NMSU campus prior to their first year in the program.